5r33h4r1/lamp_aws/Readme.md

 # Instructions

-- use tf files in remotestate folder to create s3 bucket and dynamodb for state locking export
+## The Terraform config files in remotestate folder create a S3 bucket and a DynamoDB table for state and state lock

-- Sed to replace values in remotestate file in  Terraform-main folder
+##  Sed to replace values in remotestate file in  Terraform-main folder

-    sed -i 's/'
+## Terraform config files in Terraform-main create instances, vpc and attach disks